Whimsy Stick

 End deliberately every time

-All-done cue, lure disappears, then a calm settle with a chew or snuffle mat.
+All-done cue, lure disappears, calm settle with a chew or snuffle mat.
 This final step is what converts physical fatigue into genuine behavioral calm.
+Do not skip it.
+A session without a clean ending leaves the drive unresolved.

 How Long and How Often to Run This Routine

 Border Collies will not self-regulate.
 They will run until injury or collapse if you let them.
-Therefore, your job as the handler is to stop while the dog still wants more — not after they've already overextended.
+Therefore, your job as the handler is to stop while the dog still wants more, not after they have already overextended.

 Adult session length